Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 \begin{proof} As in the proof of Proposition \ref{limitloz}, let $I^s_i$ be the open interval in the leaf space of $\wls$ of leaves intersecting the lozenge $D_i$, and let $I^s$ be the interior of the limit of the $I^s_i$.
 Similarly for $I^u_i$ and $I^u$.

 We start by proving the first property of Definition \ref{geomconv}.
 First of all, the corners of $D_i$ converge to $\alpha, \beta$, so the full orbits $\alpha, \beta$ are in the limit of the $D_i$.
-Consider now $E$ in $I^s$.
-For $i$ big enough $E$ is in $I^s_i$.
 We consider the case where $\C$ is an adjacent block with more than one element, the case where $\C$ is a single lozenge is simpler.